Metrobus (Sydney): M54: Parramatta to Macquarie Park

 Route M54 ran from Parramatta station to Macquarie Park via Carlingford and Epping, and commenced on 10 October 2010.
 Route M54 replaced route 548, which was formerly Harris Park Transport route 624.

 It connected with Sydney Trains stations at Parramatta, Carlingford, Epping, Macquarie University, and Macquarie Park.
 It also allowed passengers to transfer to regular buses to outer suburbs of Sydney at major transport interchanges such as Parramatta, Epping, and Macquarie Centre.
 On 5 June 2016, route M54 was extended to operate extra half-hourly services nightly between 8:00pm and midnight.
 On 6 May 2018, route M54 was extended to operate overnight services at an hourly frequency seven nights a week, thus becoming a 24-hour service.
 M54 was renumbered 550 on 28 April 2019.

 M60: Parramatta to Hornsby

 Route M60 ran from Parramatta station to Hornsby via Baulkham Hills, Castle Hill, Cherrybrook, Pennant Hills, Thornleigh and Normanhurst, and commenced on 7 March 2011.

 It connected with Parramatta, Pennant Hills and Hornsby Sydney Trains stations and other bus services at major interchanges Parramatta, Castle Hill and Hornsby.
 At commencement, M60 replaced daytime 600 services between Parramatta and Castle Hill which operated early morning and late night and one in the afternoon on weekdays and some limited 600 services between Parramatta and Cherrybrook.
 Other remaining 600 services were replaced on 3 June 2018.
 M60 was renumbered back to 600 on 26 May 2019.
+600 was split into 600 (Parramatta to Pennant Hills) and 590 (Pennant Hills to Hornsby) on 3 March 2025.